 Often you want to know all the emails sent to a particular person.
 Traditionally, your developers would have to code that feature into your website or software and save the data in your database.
 Translation: You’d have to pay them to get this feature.

 If you need a custom email sending function such as templating of common emails, most Email Service Providers support that through APIs (application programming interfaces).
-This will allow your develop to take full advantage of all of the features offered through a programmatic interface that is familiar and flexible for your developers.
-It also allow your designer to log into make changes to the templates without having to distract your programmers from other tasking.
+This will allow your developers to take full advantage of all of the features offered through a programmatic interface that is familiar and flexible for your developers.
+It also allows your designer to log in to make changes to the templates without having to distract your programmers from other tasking.